project-sunbird/sunbird-quml-player/README.md

-# Quml player library for Sunbird platform!
+# :diamond_shape_with_a_dot_inside: Quml player library for Sunbird platform!
 Contains Quml player library components powered by angular.
 These components are designed to be used in sunbird consumption platforms *(mobile app, web portal, offline desktop app)* to drive reusability, maintainability hence reducing the redundant development effort significantly.

-# Getting Started
+# :bookmark_tabs: Getting Started...
-For help getting started with a new Angular app, check out the Angular CLI.
+For help getting started with a new Angular app, check out the [Angular CLI](https://angular.io/tutorial/toh-pt0).

-For existing apps, follow these steps to begin using .
+For existing apps, follow below-mentioned steps to begin -

-## Step 1: Install the packages
+## :label: Step 1: Install the packages
+These are the peerDependencies of the library, need to be installed in order to use this library.

     npm install @project-sunbird/sunbird-quml-player-v9 --save
     npm install @project-sunbird/sb-styles --save